Cross Connection Control - Fire Hydrant Meter Program

 - The assembly installation shall be inspected by the City of Glendale.
 Call (623) 915-3263 to schedule the inspection, request type 245.
 Please have a copy of the test report at the time of inspection.

-- Same job site location: Each time the hydrant meter and backflow prevention assembly are relocated on the same job site a relocate fee of $88.17 (plus applicable taxes) will be billed and a new permit fee is not required however, it is required to be retested by a certified backflow assembly tester and re-inspected by the City of Glendale Cross Connection Inspector prior to use.
+- Same job site location: Each time the hydrant meter and backflow prevention assembly are relocated on the same job site a relocate fee of $92.20 (plus applicable taxes) will be billed and a new permit fee is not required however, it is required to be retested by a certified backflow assembly tester and re-inspected by the City of Glendale Cross Connection Specialist prior to use.

 - At the time of removal or relocation the fire hydrant meter backflow prevention assembly shall be removed from the meter and the meter called in for removal or relocation immediately.

-- For Backflow questions or concerns please call Jeff Kolb, City of Glendale Cross Connection Inspector at (623) 910-3329.
+- For Backflow questions or concerns please call Jeff Kolb, City of Glendale Cross Connection Specialist at (623) 910-3329

-- Fire hydrant meters will be provided for construction projects within the City of Glendale water service area such as:
+- Fire hydrant meters are for temporary use only to provide water for new development or other major construction projects within the City of Glendale water service area such as:

 - Installation of water and sewer mains;